EinYakAmNil/CC-PBSA/README.md

 #### Python

-I found it easiest to just get PyMOL and use its the own python interpreter.
+I found it easiest to just get [PyMOL](https://pymol.org/2/) and use its the own python interpreter.
 Additional modules can then be install by just using `/path/to/PyMOL/bin/pip`.

 #### CONCOORD

-By itself CONCOORD is basically just a .exe file, which should be able to run after download.
+By itself [CONCOORD](https://www3.mpibpc.mpg.de/groups/de_groot/concoord/concoord.html) is basically just a .exe file, which should be able to run after download.
 However it depends on a number of dynamic libraries with an absolute path.
 To find out where it looks for them, run:

 `otool -L /path/to/dist.exe`

+If the specified path does not exist, but you have the library somewhere else, use `install_name_tool -change /old/path /new/path /path/to/dist.exe